 We were asked by Selfridges to remove the existing 2 pairs of plate glass swing doors as they were catching in the wind and smashing the glass.
 This is the entrance at the end of the tunnel leading from the 8th floor of the car park, crossing the main road, to the store.
 We removed the existing entrance and replaced it with a pair of plate glass sliding doors.
 At the same time we replaced all the surrounding polished chrome on the entrance supports.
 All the work was completed overnight so there was no inconvenience to the store’s customers.

 We were approached by the facilities manager at the surgery where I was, at that time, registered as a patient.
-They had previously invited two other automation companies to take a look at the existing entrance porch which was constructed from wood and had 2 swing doors.
+They had previously invited two other automation companies to take a look at the existing entrance porch which was of timber construction with two swing doors.
 The doors were in poor repair and the only solution which had been suggested was to remove the entire porch section and replace it with new aluminium screenwork and new doors which were then to be automated.
 When we surveyed the site we suggested that as the only part of the entrance and lobby that was in poor repair was the door sections that these should be removed and replaced with colour matched aluminium and the doors automated.
 This proved to be a most cost effective solution and the results were highly satisfactory.

 Like a number of companies Rolls Royce employ disabled staff and one of their employees at the Bristol site is confined to a wheelchair.
 In order to assist him in moving more easily around the building in which he works we were asked to automate a large number of existing doors and to install a new main entrance slider.
 We interfaced with the existing access control system installed in the building and ensured that he was able to access all the areas required including the car park.